HomeBlogWhat is LOHC Storage?...

 Quick Definition

 Liquid Organic Hydrogen Carrier (LOHC) storage is a hydrogen storage technology in which hydrogen is chemically attached to a specially engineered liquid molecule.
-The hydrogen-rich liquid can be handled, stored, and transported under normal temperature and pressure conditions, and the stored hydrogen is released through a controlled catalytic process whenever it is required
+The hydrogen-rich liquid can be handled, stored, and transported under normal temperature and pressure conditions, and the stored hydrogen is released through a controlled catalytic process whenever it is required.

 Understanding LOHCs

-Comparison of LOHCs with Other Hydrogen Storage Technologies
+Comparing LOHC with Other Storage Technologies

 Advantages of LOHC Technology